Regina Hall: Blessed To Be A Blessing

 Her and Morris worked together when fans saw her in her breakout role nearly 20 years ago.
 Hall, a D.C. native and Immaculata graduate, made her film debut in 1999 playing a stripper named Candy in “The Best Man.”
 She enters a penthouse suite bachelor party for Lance (Morris Chestnut), concealed by other dancers, and we see a flash of her face before she disappears into another room.

-Candy is the star of the show, with her own entrance music — Cameo’s 1986 hit “Candy” — as she comes out in a bustier and thong covered by a chain-like skirt.
-It was a tricky scene; by definition, bachelor parties are raucous, raunchy affairs, and this was a bachelor party for an all-star pro running back.
-It was undoubtedly the scene that net “Best Man” its R rating.
-At the same time, Hall had to show enough restraint that Julian (Harold Perrineau) is motivated to follow her into the street and quote Audre Lorde at her because he’s instantly head over heels for her.
-She ends up being his date for Lance’s wedding.
+Candy is the star of the show, with her own entrance music — Cameo’s 1986 funky hit “Candy” — as she comes out in a bustier and thong covered by a chain-like skirt.
+It was a memorable scene; a raucous, raunchy bachelor party for an all-star pro running back.
+It was undoubtedly the scene that had a lot of men talking.
+But Hall is much more than meets the eye.

-Director Malcolm D. Lee recalled Hall’s audition for the part.
+Director Malcolm D. Lee recalled Hall’s audition for her breakout “Best Man” role.
 “She had a sweetness and an innocence about her,” he said.
 “Her reading was more impressive than her dancing.”

 Year after year and role after role, Regina has been steadily climbing the Hollywood ladder of success and people are loving her.

 And when it comes to family, Regina keeps them close too.
 While getting her master’s degree in journalism, her dad died in 2004 of a stroke.
 Her mom had one a few years later, but fully recovered.